NextWromo/nextanwromo-admin/README.md

 Introduction:

-This is a e-commerce admin template built with React.js and Tailwindcss with rest api.
-This is admin template backend is ready and that is built with node, express, mongoose schema validation and use mongodb for  database.
+This is a e-commerce admin template for wromo marketplace database.